frontenddogma/web-development-glossary/manuscript/n.md

 : A member of a numeric data type that can be interpreted as a value that is undefined or unrepresentable, especially in floating-point arithmetic.
 Systematic use of NaNs was introduced by the IEEE 754 floating-point standard in 1985, along with the representation of other non-finite quantities such as infinities.&nbsp;[†](#w-nan)

 npm
 : A package manager for the JavaScript programming language.
 It is the default package manager for the JavaScript runtime environment Node.js.
-It consists of a command line client, also called npm, and an online database of public and paid-for private packages, called the npm registry.
+It consists of a command-line client, also called npm, and an online database of public and paid-for private packages, called the npm registry.
 The registry is accessed via the client, and the available packages can be browsed and searched via the npm website.
 The package manager and the registry are managed by npm. npm was created in 2010.&nbsp;[†](#w-npm) ℹ︎&nbsp;[npmjs.com](https://www.npmjs.com/)

 NPS
 : → Net Promoter Score